 What about Covid-19 testing?
 How long before travelling should I get tested?
 Which recognised clinics should I go through?

 The timing of the test and proof required varies by country, so it’s important to check the specific requirements for your trip before you travel.
 Many private facilities in the UK now offer testing services specifically designed for travellers, providing a quick turnaround time and a certificate that’s acceptable to overseas authorities and airlines.
 Please refer to our testing pages for more information.

 What if I need to arrange a test in my destination before returning home to satisfy the entry requirements in my home country?

 Our testing pages cover our approach to supporting you with in-destination testing.
 Your specialist can provide further details and advise whether any minor adjustments need to be made to your itinerary to accommodate the testing timescale.

 What if I need to provide evidence of vaccination?

-The NHS App is widely accepted as proof of vaccination for travel.
+Many destinations now require this for travel and the NHS App is widely accepted as proof of vaccination for travel.
 Your specialist will keep you informed of the most up-to-date entry requirements for your destination and any variances where the NHS app isn’t accepted.
 If you don’t meet the vaccination requirements, your specialist will discuss your options to rearrange your trip.

-Our flexibility promise gives you reassurance right up to departure.
-However, we strongly advise taking out adequate travel insurance to protect you against the unfortunate event of testing positive for Covid-19 in the days leading up to your trip, which would prevent you from travelling.
+We strongly advise taking out adequate travel insurance to protect you against the unfortunate event of testing positive for Covid-19 in the days leading up to your trip, which would prevent you from travelling.

 A number of travel insurance companies now provide cover for this eventuality, as well as cover should you contract Covid-19 while abroad.
 Our travel insurance advice tells you which companies we recommend during the coronavirus pandemic.
 These are only suggestions, though, and you should speak to insurance providers directly about your personal requirements.